-We have audited the accompanying consolidated financial statements of Arabian Cement Company SAE, which comprise the consolidated statement of financial position as of December 31, 2022, and consolidated statements of profit or loss, comprehensive income, cash flows and changes in equity for the year then ended, and a summary of significant accounting policies and other explanatory notes.
+We have audited the accompanying consolidated financial statements of Arabian Cement Company SAE, which comprise the consolidated statement of financial position as of December 31, 2023, and consolidated statements of profit or loss, comprehensive income, cash flows and changes in equity for the year then ended, and a summary of significant accounting policies and other explanatory notes.

-Management's Responsibility for the Consolidated Financial Statements the preparation and fair presentation of these consolidated financial statements in accordance with the Egyptian maintaining internal control relevant to the preparation and fair presentation of consolidated financial statements that are free from material misstatement, whether due to fraud or error; management responsibility also includes selecting and applying appropriate accounting policies; and making accounting estimates that are reasonable in the circumstances.
+Management's Responsibility for the Consolidated Financial Statements

+The consolidated financial statements are the responsibility of the company's management.
+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with the Egyptian Accounting Standards and the prevailing Egyptian laws.
+This responsibility includes designing, implementing and maintaining internal control relevant to the preparation and fair presentation of consolidated financial statements that are free from material misstatement, whether due to fraud or error; management responsibility also includes selecting and applying appropriate accounting policies; and making accounting estimates that are reasonable in the circumstances.